Borealis-BioModeling/pysb-units/README.md

 The key features of `pysb-units` are a new `Unit` object derived from pysb annotations, a new `SimulationUnits` object, and drop-in replacements for core model components, including `Model`, `Parameter`, `Expression`, `Rule`, `Initial`, and `Observable` that include new features to help manage units.
 Additionally, `pysb-units` defines a couple of useful utility functions, including the `unitize` and `check` functions, which make it easier to add units to model and run additional unit checks (such as unit consistency).

+__pysb-units__ introduces two new objects for defining and managing units in a pysb model.
+They are:

+ * `Unit(component, 'unit')`- assigns a particular unit value to a model component such as Parameter or Observable.
+E.g., to assign a frequency unit to a rate constant parameter (as a single line): `Unit(Parameter('k_f', 1e-1), '1/s')`.
+This object is derived from pysb's `Annotation` object but leverages the `astropy.units` library for unit management.
+ * `SimulationUnits(concentration='concentration_unit', time='time_unit')` - sets the concentration and time units that are to be used in simulations.
+E.g., to set the use of nM concentrations and time in seconds: `SimulationUnits(concentration='nM', time='s')`.
+Note that when this object is defined it will enforce conversion of all concentration and time units to the specified units.
+   * Supports stochastic simulation units with `concentration='molecules'`; it uses a unit conversion based on the equation `molecules = [molar concentraion] * volume * N_A`, where N_A is Avogadro's number.
+   * To define the appropriate volume for the conversion a call to the `pysb.units.set_molecule_volume(value[float], unit[str])` can be added before or just after the `SimulationUnits` initialization.
+E.g., `pysb.units.set_molecule_volume(1.6, 'pL')` would set a volume of 1.6 pL for the conversion used by `SimulationUnits` to go from molar concentrations to number of molecules.

+ Additionally, __pysb-units__ defines drop-in replacements for core model components, including `Model`, `Parameter`, `Expression`, `Rule`, `Initial`, and `Observable` that are integrated with new units-based features. `pysb-units` defines a couple of useful utility functions, including the `unitize` and `check` functions, which make it easier to add units to model and run additional unit checks (such as unit consistency).

 ### Example

 A simple model with one degradation reaction: